Sibley Quarry explosion: Explosives

 The explosives that detonated in the explosion were stored in a shanty at the quarry.
 Due to a delivery the previous day, there were approximately 2450 lb of dynamite in the shanty at the time of the explosion.
 The foreman at the quarry, Thomas Fitzpatrick, reported a small explosion, similar to a normal quarry blast, immediately before the large one.
 He suggested that a single stick of dynamite may have been accidentally dropped.
 The resulting small explosion could have set off the entire shanty.
 The true cause of the explosion was never determined.

 Victims

 The only worker killed in the explosion was Nelson Burbo.
-He was reported as being 48 and 60 years old.
+He was reported as being 48 or 60 years old.
 Burbo was survived by his wife and ten children.
-He had over 35 years experience at the quarry, ten to fifteen of it as a dynamiter.
+He had over 35 years experience at the quarry, 10 to 15 of it as a dynamiter.
 The only remains that were found were a couple of bone fragments, some scraps of his clothing, and a portion of his watch.

 The only reported injury was to Thomas Fitzpatrick's wife who was superficially cut by broken window glass.

 Charles Freedon was crippled in this explosion according to newspaper articles written at the time of his death.